mdekstrand/cs533-web/week11/index.md

 ## {{mquiz}} Quiz 11

-Quiz 11 is in Blackboard.
+Quiz 11 is in Canvas.

 ## {{massignment}} Assignment 5